All Episodes

 So we're not bailing out banks.

-It's clear now, we're not bailing out banks.
+We're not bailing out banks.

 We are taking control of them.

-That's what Marnie Frank wants.
+That's what Barney Frank wants.

 The Associated Press today tested before taking power.

-President elect Obama privately delivered a pre-inauguration veto threat to fellow Democrats, saying they would not deny him use of the remaining $350 billion.
+President-elect Obama privately delivered a pre-inauguration veto threat to fellow Democrats saying they would not deny him use of the remaining $350 billion.

-Dify doesn't want to authorize it.
+Die-Fi doesn't want to authorize it.

 So he's warning them of a veto.